square/moshi/README.md

 }
 ```

-And register it with Moshi.
+Again we register the adapter with Moshi.

 ```java
 Moshi moshi = new Moshi.Builder()